MeadWestvaco

 MeadWestvaco Corporation was an American packaging company based in Richmond, Virginia.
 It had approximately 23,000 employees.
 In February 2006, it moved its corporate headquarters to Richmond.
 In March 2008, the company announced a change to start using "MWV" as its brand, but the legal name of the company remained MeadWestvaco.

-MeadWestvaco announced in January 2015 that it would form a combined $16 billion company with RockTenn to take on market leaders in the packaging industry in the U.S. The combined company is named WestRock.
+MeadWestvaco announced in January 2015 that it would form a combined $16 billion company with RockTenn to take on market leaders in the packaging industry in the U.S. The combined company was named WestRock.

 Overview

 MeadWestvaco was a producer of packaging, specialty papers, consumer and office products and specialty chemicals.
 The company had 153 operating and office locations in 30 countries, and served customers in over 100 countries.
 The company’s paperboard, package and paper brands included Carrier Kote, Custom Kote, Printkote, Tango, Digipak, Amaray, Dosepak and Vision.
 MeadWestvaco held leading positions in the markets it served.
-MeadWestvaco managed over 3 million acres (12,000 km²) of forestlands that met environmental standards and was certified to Sustainable Forestry Initiative standards.
+MeadWestvaco managed over 3 million acres (12,000 km2) of forestlands that met environmental standards and was certified to Sustainable Forestry Initiative standards.